thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-menu.md

 Menu customization options:

-- **Adding new menu items**: You can add new items to the menu, including links to specific dashboards, external web pages, or other features within ThingsBoard;
+- **Adding new menu items**: You can add new items to the menu, including links to specific dashboards, or external web pages;

 - **Changing icons and names**: You can customize the icons and names for each menu item to better reflect their functionality and value to the user;

 - **Reorganizing the menu**: You can drag and rearrange the order of items in the menu, optimizing the interface according to your workflows;

-- **Configuring access**: The menu can be configured so that certain items are available only to specific customers or users, providing an additional level of security and personalization.
+- **Personalized settings**: The menu can be customized individually for each tenant, customer, or their users, providing an additional level of personalization.

-## Operations with custom menu

-### Add new custom menu
+## Add custom menu

-For effective use of the custom menu in ThingsBoard, it is important to define the scope of its application, depending on who the end user is: Tenant or Customer.
+Before adding a custom menu in ThingsBoard, it is important to define the scope of its application, depending on who the end user is: Tenant or Customer.

 Tenant scope options:
-- Not assigned - indicates that the custom menu is not assigned to any tenant user.
-This option is convenient to use during the menu setup stage;
+- *Not assigned* - indicates that the custom menu is not assigned to any tenant user.
+This option is convenient to use during the menu setup stage and can be assigned to the required tenant user afterward;
-- All tenant users - selecting this option means that the menu will be accessible to all users at the tenant level;
+- *All tenant users* - selecting this option means that the menu will be accessible to all users at the tenant level;
-- Users list - this option allows you to create a list of users who will have access to this menu.
+- *Users list* - this option allows you to create a list of users who will have access to this menu.

 Customer scope options:
-- Not assigned - indicates that the custom menu is not assigned to any customer or customer user.
-This option is convenient to use during the menu setup stage;
+- *Not assigned* - indicates that the custom menu is not assigned to any customer or customer user.
+This option is convenient to use during the menu setup stage and can be assigned to the required customer or customer user afterward;
-- All customer users - selecting this option applies the custom menu to all of your customers and their users;
+- *All customer users* - selecting this option applies the custom menu to all of your customers and their users;
-- Users list - this option allows you to apply the custom menu to a specific customer user or a list of customer users;
+- *Users list* - this option allows you to apply the custom menu to a specific customer user or a list of customer users;
-- Customers list - this option allows you to apply the custom menu to a specific customer or a list of customers and their users.
+- *Customers list* - this option allows you to apply the custom menu to a specific customer or a list of customers and their users.

+**Add new custom menu**

-To add custom menu, follow these steps:
+To add new custom menu, follow these steps:

 - Go to the "Custom menu" tab of the "White labeling" page, and click the "plus" icon;
 - In new window, enter custom menu name;
 - Select scope: Tenant or Customer;
-- Choose assignee type;
+- Specify to whom exactly you are assigning this custom menu;
 - After all settings, click "Add";

 Custom menu added.